OWASP/www-chapter-new-delhi/index.md

 -------------
 Welcome to the OWASP New Delhi chapter homepage.
 The chapter board is <a href="mailto:kashish.kanojia@owasp.org">Kashish Kanojia</a>..
 Follow chapter news on [Facebook](https://www.facebook.com/OWASP_NewDelhi) | [Twitter](https://twitter.com/OWASP_newdelhi) | [Meetup.com](https://meetup.com/OWASP-new-delhi) | [LinkedIN](https://uk.linkedin.com/company/owaspnewdelhi) | Watch recordings of past talks on our [YouTube Channel](https://youtube.com/OWASPNewDelhiChapter)

-Speaking at OWASP London Chapter Events
+Speaking at OWASP New Delhi Chapter Events
 ---------------------------------------

 #### Call For Speakers

-Call For Speakers is open - if you would like to present a talk at future OWASP London Chapter events - please review and agree with the [OWASP Speaker Agreement](https://owasp.org/www-policy/legal/speaker-agreement) and send your talk proposal to: [mailto:kashish.kanojia@owasp.org](kashish.kanojia@owasp.org)
+Call For Speakers is open - if you would like to present a talk at future OWASP New Delhi Chapter events - please review and agree with the [OWASP Speaker Agreement](https://owasp.org/www-policy/legal/speaker-agreement) and send your talk proposal to: [mailto:kashish.kanojia@owasp.org](kashish.kanojia@owasp.org)

 Next Meeting/Event(s)
 ---------------------